danabban/data-blog/content/authors/admin/_index.md

 #  url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My interests includes data visualization, data storytelling and artificial intelligence.
+bio: Making meaningful discoveries from data and promoting a data driven culture in business.

 # Interests to show in About widget
 interests: